doocs/leetcode/solution/1000-1099/1097.Game Play Analysis V/README_EN.md

 <p>We define <strong>day one retention</strong> of some date <code>x</code> to be the number of players whose <strong>install date</strong> is <code>x</code> and they logged back in on the day right after <code>x</code>, divided by the number of players whose install date is <code>x</code>, rounded to <code>2</code> decimal places.</p>

-<p>Write an SQL query to report for each install date, the number of players that installed the game on that day, and the <strong>day one retention</strong>.</p>
+<p>Write a solution to report for each install date, the number of players that installed the game on that day, and the <strong>day one retention</strong>.</p>

 <p>Return the result table in <strong>any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>